The Friars will be led by four individuals, including three seniors and one junior.

 One of the most consistently successful mentors in collegiate women's hockey, Bob Deraney enters his 16th season as the head coach of the women's ice hockey program at Providence College.
-He was named twice with the Women's Hockey East Association Coach of the Year award (2010 and 2011).
+He was named Women's Hockey East Association Coach of the Year twice (2010 and 2011).
 Deraney has registered a career coaching record of 270-211-59 and captured the school record for career wins (265), previously held by the legendary John Marchetti, on Nov.
-30 with a 3-2 overtime win against Brown.
+24 with a 4-2 win against Maine.
 Under Deraney's watch, the Friars became just the second program to eclipse the 600-win milestone.
-In addition, he has guided Providence to three Hockey East Tournament titles (`03, `04, `05), three additional Hockey East Tournament finals appearances (`07, `08, `12), three Hockey East Regular Season titles (`03, `05, `10), one ECAC Tournament Championship (`02) and one NCAA tournament appearance.
+In addition, he has guided Providence to three Hockey East Tournament titles (`03, `04, `05), three additional Hockey East Tournament finals appearances (`07, `08, `12), three Hockey East Regular Season titles (`03, `05, `10), one ECAC Tournament Championship (`02) and one NCAA Tournament appearance (`05).
 He has also mentored five All-Americans (Sara DeCosta in 1999 and 2000; Jessica Tabb in 2001; Kelli Halcisak in 2003 and 2004; Kristen Gigliotti in 2006; Karen Thatcher in 2006) and five Olympians (Thatcher, DeCosta, Mari Pehkonen, Laurie Baker and Genevieve Lacasse).